 My mind cannot comprehend war.
-I have of course seen the movies and the documentaries, read the books by all the right authors – yet, fail to comprehend the immensity, brutality & the utter meaninglessness of war.
-I let myself be mindlessly pumped-up by jingoist fervour over a prime time debate on television, or bay for blood over social media news-feed.
+I have of course seen the movies and the documentaries, and read the books by all the right authors – yet, fail to comprehend the immensity, brutality & utter meaninglessness of war.
+I let myself be mindlessly pumped up by jingoist fervour over a prime-time debate on television, or bay for blood over social media news feeds.

 Really, there are no ‘characters’ in this tale, unless you count the high school teacher Edgar Derby who feebly stood up for all things American, and was later shot by the firing squad for stealing a teapot.